NigelChen/Lemniscate/README.md

-Lemniscate is a simple chat server and client written in Python and C#.
-The server is written in Python and the client is written in C#.
-Soon to also be written in node.js (web version!) and C# OSX compatible.
+Lemniscate is a simple chat/server bundle for anyone to use with ease.
+Written in C# and Python.

 ![alt tag](http://i.imgur.com/fhLf6FS.png)